renato-nmoraes/kubernetes-cluster/README.md

 ### Pre-installation
 Before deploying the application, some configuration is needed.
 You will need to:

-1. Install Minikube according to your Operational System - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+1. Install Minikube according to your Operational System - Follow the instructions [here [1]](https://kubernetes.io/docs/tasks/tools/install-minikube/)
-2. Start Minikube with `minikube start --driver=<DRIVE_NAME>`
+2. Run `minikube start --driver=<DRIVE_NAME>` to start Minikube
 3. Run `minikube status` to check if Minikube is running correctly.
-4. Install Kubectl according to your Operational System - Follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
+4. Install Kubectl according to your Operational System - Follow the instructions [here [2]](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 5. Run `kubectl cluster-info` to check if Kubectl is working and connected to Minikube.
-More information [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#verifying-kubectl-configuration)
+More information [here [3]](https://kubernetes.io/docs/tasks/tools/install-kubectl/#verifying-kubectl-configuration)
 5. Clone this repository

 ### Jenkins Setup